ibara/m4/README.md

 It is suitable for ensuring standard m4 compliance, for older Unix machines that do not have a free m4 or have a very old m4.

-`m4` requires a C compiler, a Yacc program, a Lex program, and GNU make to build.
+`m4` requires a C compiler, a Yacc program, a Lex program, and a make program to build.

 If you need a Yacc program, a dependency-free `yacc` is available here: https://github.com/ibara/yacc/